 Utilizing existing test work data and industry experience, and applying the process scenarios described previously, an estimation of the gold recovery by ore type has been performed.
-Table 16.12 provides the gold recoveries as currently estimated.
+Table 16.18 provides the gold recoveries as currently estimated.
 As shown in the table, the Lower Sediments are carrying a zero percent gold recovery and for the purposes of this study are not included as ore.
-The Lower Sediment samples that have zero recovery are the shale facies of this unit (c.f. the Lower Sand).
-Because there appear to be some carbon effects in the volcanic and upper sediments as well, it is thought that this could relate to the local presence of shale in these units.
-As a consequence the recovery of all shale in the deposit has been assumed to be zero and blocks containing shale have been treated as waste.
-These ore types will be brought back into future studies when the Mill / CIL circuit is included as one of the proposed circuits.
+These ore types will be brought back into future studies when the Mill/CIL circuit is included as one of the proposed circuits.